Eboracum

 Eboracum ([ɛbɔˈraːkũː]) was a fort and later a city in the Roman province of Britannia.
-In its prime it was the largest town in northern Britain and a provincial capital.
-The site remained occupied after the decline of the Western Roman Empire and ultimately developed into the present-day city York, occupying the same site in North Yorkshire, England.
+In its prime it was the largest town in northern Britannia and a provincial capital.
+The site remained occupied after the decline of the Western Roman Empire and ultimately developed into the present-day city of York, in North Yorkshire, England.

 Two Roman emperors died in Eboracum: Septimius Severus in 211 AD, and Constantius Chlorus in 306 AD.

-Etymology

 The first known recorded mention of Eboracum by name is dated c.
-95–104 AD, and is an address containing the genitive form of the settlement's name, Eburaci, on a wooden stylus tablet from the Roman fortress of Vindolanda in what is now the modern Northumberland.
+95–104 AD, and is an address containing the settlement's name, Eburaci, on a wooden stylus tablet from the Roman fortress of Vindolanda in what is now Northumberland.
 During the Roman period, the name was written both Eboracum and Eburacum (in nominative form).

-The name Eboracum comes from the Common Brittonic *Eburākon, which means "yew tree place".
-The word for "yew" was *ebura in Proto-Celtic (cf. Old Irish ibar "yew-tree", iúr (older iobhar), iubhar, efwr "alder buckthorn", evor "alder buckthorn"), combined with the proprietive suffix *-āko(n) "having" (cf. Welsh -og, Gaelic -ach) meaning "yew tree place" (cf. efrog in Welsh, eabhrach/iubhrach in Irish Gaelic and eabhrach/iobhrach in Scottish Gaelic, by which names the city is known in those languages).
-The name was then Latinized by replacing the Celtic neuter nominative ending -on by its Latin equivalent -um, a common use noted also in Gaul and Lusitania (Ebora Liberalitas Julia).
+The name Eboracum comes from the Common Brittonic *Eburākon, of disputed meaning.
+One view is that it meant "yew tree place", if Proto-Celtic *ebura meant "yew" (cf. Old Irish ibar "yew-tree", iúr (older iobhar), iubhar, efwr "alder buckthorn", evor "alder buckthorn"), combined with the proprietive suffix *-āko(n) "having" (cf. Welsh -og, Gaelic -ach) (cf. efrog in Welsh, eabhrach/iubhrach in Irish Gaelic and eabhrach/iobhrach in Scottish Gaelic, by which names the city is known in those languages).
+Other linguists, such as Andrew Breeze and Peter Schrijver, dispute the etymological connection of *eburos and "yew"; Schrijver suggests that *eburos meant "rowan", and that *iwo, giving Welsh yw and Old Irish éo, was the only Proto-Celtic word for "yew".
+Schrijver has suggested that the derivation from Latin ebur (ivory) instead refers to boar's tusks.
+The name was Latinized by replacing the Celtic neuter nominative ending -on by its Latin equivalent -um, a common use noted also in Gaul and Lusitania (Ebora Liberalitas Julia).
 Various place names, such as Évry, Ivry, Ivrey, Ivory and Ivrac in France would all come from *eburacon / *eburiacon; for example: Ivry-la-Bataille (Eure, Ebriaco in 1023–1033), Ivry-le-Temple (Evriacum in 1199), and Évry (Essonne, Everiaco in 1158).

-Peter Schrijver has instead counter-argued that "eburos did not mean yew tree" and that the derivation from Latin ebur instead refers to boar's tusks.